CExA-project/ddc/docs/concepts.md

 In summary;

 + `ddc::DiscreteElement` corresponds to each unique point of the mesh, fixed throughout the duration of the simulation.
 They are similar to fixed points in an affine space.
++ `ddc::Coordinate` represents the actual value of the discretized points on the grid indexed with the `ddc::DiscreteElement`
 + On the other hand, `ddc::DiscreteVector` corresponds to a number of points along a particular axis or to a distance between two points; in ddc, it corresponds to a distance between two DiscreteElements.
 These are integers that carry the strong typing of the dimension in which they are defined.

 ## ddc::DiscreteDomain